telliott99/Ubuntu/apache basic.md

 Firefox had some trouble with my original test.

-It doesn't want to display the html but wants to save the file somewhere.
+It doesn't want to display the html but prompts the user to save the file somewhere.
 It turns out there are two issues.

-Apparently it automatically responds to a ``.py`` extension and tries to save the content as text.
-So that's why I left it off.
+Apparently Firefox automatically responds to a ``.py`` extension and tries to save the content as text.
+So that's why I left the file extension off.

-Also, it doesn't like
+Also, Firefox doesn't recognize

 ```
 Content-Type: text/html